If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Gasoline Smell

-2. Soak: Soak the garment in cold water with one cup of baking soda overnight.
+3. Soak: Soak in cold water mixed with a cup of baking soda for several hours.

 Gasoline Warning